 Are there any foods or food groups that contribute to migraine headaches?
 Are there any foods or food groups that assuage migraine headaches?

 There are no foods that have been definitively shown to help relieve migraines.
 We do have some evidence that foods that are high in tyramine can provoke migraine.
 Here's a list of some foods that are high in tyramine.
-In general, if it says aged, dried, fermented, salted, smoked or pickled, you should suspect that this is high in tyramine.
+In general, if the package says aged, dried, fermented, salted, smoked, or pickled, you should suspect that this food is high in tyramine.

 Cured meats like ham, bacon, salami, pepperoni, liverwurst, summer sausage, Genoa salami.

 Beef or calves liver.
 Meats prepared with meat tenderizer.
 Prepared gravies or meat extracts.

 Salted fish, dried herring, cod, camlin, pickled herring.
 Shrimp paste.